HINT: Peripheral Vision, Dopamine, & constant motion!

 “Standard” animation has no human hand, so this principle is missing entirely.
 The images, while often beautiful and enjoyable, don’t feel authentic the way hand-drawn whiteboard video images do.
 There’s no question that the art in a whiteboard video was computer-generated, or pulled from a stock group of characters that the animator simply reuses.

 The principle of synchronization between audio and drawn elements is a core precept of whiteboard creation.
-The synchronization is key to maintaining engagement and improve retention.
+The synchronization is key to maintaining engagement and improving retention.

 There’s a different relationship in “standard” animation between the audio and visual elements, where it’s common to have moving imagery unrelated to the narration or message.
 Animation’s loose, haphazard relationship to the principle of synchronization can be entertaining.
 However, if you want to successfully transmit a retainable message, hand-drawn whiteboard should be your first choice.